The man on the island. Perhaps you’ve encountered him in a friend’s argument against Christianity. Maybe you’ve even voiced the objection yourself.

 1. Romans 1

-First, though inclusivists sometimes employ Romans 1:18–23 to highlight the importance of general revelation, on closer reading the text actually supports the exclusivist view.
+Though inclusivists sometimes employ Romans 1:18–23 to highlight the importance of general revelation, on closer reading the text actually supports the exclusivist view.
 Paul’s argument is that God’s revelation in nature is sufficient only to condemn, not to save.
 Though the man on the island “knows God” (v.
 21), he “suppresses the truth” (v.
 18) perceptible in nature and is therefore “without excuse” (v.
 20).
-Humans aren’t guilty because they haven’t heard the gospel; they’re guilty because they haven’t honored their Creator.
+Humans aren’t guilty because we haven’t heard the gospel; we’re guilty because we haven’t honored our Creator.
 In other words, not because of the absence of something (faith), but because of the presence of something (rebellion).

 So will God condemn the innocent tribesman who has never heard the name of Christ?
 No, because there are no innocent tribesmen.